NSBum/ru_pos_mining/README.md

 The project has a goal of extracting grammatical information, chiefly inflected forms of Russian words.
 I wrote this as part of a larger effort to build up my own database of linguistic data on the Russian language that currently resides in a variety of locations online.
 The application extracts grammatical data, chiefly inflections from the [Russian Wiktionary page](https://ru.wiktionary.org) for provided words.

+If desired, the application run as a server and return inflection data to the caller as json or xml.

 ## Parts of speech

 Currently, `ru_pos_mining` recognizes and extracts inflections for the following parts of speech: